Four Ways to Register

 Recreational activities/programs are intended to challenge and engage the physical, mental and emotional resources of each participant.
 Despite careful and proper preparation, instruction, medical advice, conditioning and equipment, there is still a risk of serious injury when participating in any recreational activity/program.
 All hazards and dangers cannot be foreseen.
 Depending on the particular activity, certain risks, dangers and injuries may exist due to inclement weather, slips and falls, poor skill level or conditioning, carelessness, horseplay, unsportsmanlike conduct, premises defects, inadequate or defective equipment, inadequate supervision, instructions or officiating, and other risks inherent to the particular activity.
 In this regard, it is impossible for the Dundee Township Park District to guarantee absolute safety.

-If a program is cancelled, a full refund will be given.
+If a program is canceled, a full refund will be given.
 Refunds will be considered for medical reasons if at least half of the program remains.
 Requests for refunds must be made prior to the program’s completion.
 Refunds are subject to a $5 service charge.
 Approved refunds will be prorated if the class has already started.
 Refunds are sent to those whose requests have been approved within 30 days of the request.
 NSF checks – a $10 service charge will be addressed on all NSF checks.
+No refunds for gift cards will be allowed.
+Gift cards may be used toward any Park District membership or programming.

 Who is a Dundee Township Park District Resident?